Anupam0202/PlantPal/README.md

 ## Features

 *   **AI-Powered Recommendations:** Get tailored suggestions for plants and green infrastructure powered by Google's Gemini API.
+*   **AI-Powered Image Generation:** Visualizes recommended plants using Google's Imagen model to provide realistic previews of your green space.
 *   **Location-Based Analysis:**
     *   Automatically fetch environmental data using your current browser location.
     *   Manually input latitude and longitude for specific site analysis.